 - ice cubes

 - Mix the freshly pressed lime juice with the Pisco and the sugar syrup.
-Cut the limes in slices.
+Cut the limes into slices.

 - Pour about 50 ml (1.7 oz) each into 4 long drink size glasses.
 Add a few ice cubes and top up with ice cold Ginger Ale.